- Kelly Harrington, MS, RD

 7 Nutrients for the Adrenal Glands

 My adrenal glands tanked after my first pregnancy and I felt the effects of not taking care of them!!
-I wasn’t taking supplements regularly, didn’t sleep enough, worked full-time from home, tended to a newborn, and felt pressure to still keep up on all the stuff at home.
+I wasn’t taking supplements regularly, I didn’t sleep enough, I worked full-time from home, I tended to a newborn, and I felt pressure to still keep up on all the stuff at home.
 It took years to build them back up!

-I can easily get caught up in life's pressures to do and to go.
+I am prone to easily getting caught up in life's pressures to-do and to-go.
 The feeling of pressure, stress, and fight-or-flight comes from the Adrenal Glands.
-They release the stress hormones CORTISOL and ADRENALINE, which are necessary, but also harmful to the body when they're continuously being triggered because of chronic stress.
+They release the stress hormones CORTISOL and ADRENALINE (and others), which are necessary, but also harmful to the body when they're continuously being triggered because of chronic stress.

 What is Adrenal Fatigue?

-Causes inflammation (the harmful type), which damages tissues throughout the body.
+Inflammation (the harmful type), which damages tissues throughout the body.
 I often woke up with unexplained body aches, such as my leg joints and back.

-Dysregulates blood sugar levels, which also causes inflammation.
+Dysregulated blood sugar levels, which also causes inflammation and fat storage.

 7 Nutrients for Healthy Adrenal Function

 When stress happens, the body requires specific nutrients to cope and recover.
 Here are the priorities you must have to recover from adrenal fatigue.